-When a layout is first created, it is likely that the desired view of the design will not show in the new layout.
-The content of a floating viewport will need some adjsutment.
+When a layout is first created, the desired view of the design will likely not appear in the new layout.
+The content of a floating viewport will need some adjustment.

-Three steps are needed in order to adjust what is seen in a floating viewport.
+Three steps are needed to adjust what is seen in a floating viewport.

 Step 1.
 Size and position the actual viewport (in layout space) on the page to its desired place,